Suffolk has deep secrets – and few are as well-kept as Dunwich and Minsmere.

-The truth is most likely less romantic.
+The truth is more likely far less romantic.

 The marshland along the Minsmere river was drained around that time to allow for agricultural use.
-However, during the second world war it was recognised that the Minsmere Level – low lying land between the cliffs – could be targeted for invasion.
+However, during the Second World War it was recognised that the Minsmere Level – low lying land between the cliffs – could be targeted for invasion.
 And so, the marshes were flooded again, and military defences put in place.